fybrik/fybrik/README.md

 ## Repositories

-Fybrik is composed of the following repositiores
+Fybrik is composed of the following repositories:

 - [fybrik/fybrik](https://github.com/fybrik/fybrik).
 This is the main code repository.
 It hosts the core components, install artifacts, and sample programs.
 It includes:

   - [manager](manager) This directory contains the code for the main operator that is responsible for the control plane of Fybrik.

+- [fybrik/charts](https://github.com/fybrik/charts) — Helm charts for deploying Fybrik.

 - [fybrik/arrow-flight-module](https://github.com/fybrik/arrow-flight-module).
 This is the code repository for read/write data access module based on Arrow/Flight.

 - [fybrik/mover](https://github.com/fybrik/mover).
 This is the code respository for an implicit copy module based on Apache SparkSQL.

+Other modules and connectors are maintained under the Fybrik organization (for example: `openmetadata-connector`, `airbyte-module`, `trino-module`, `dremio-module`).

+See the full list at: https://github.com/fybrik

 ## Issue management